aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/05-summary.md

 tags = ["tutorial", "cloud9", "ParallelCluster"]
 +++

-In this part of the workshop you accessed your account and initiated the deployment of AWS ParallelCluster's API and the PCluster Manager user interface.
-While these resources are being deployed we will share more information on what's happening under the hood.
+For users following along outside of re:Invent, in this part of the workshop you initiated the deployment of AWS ParallelCluster's API and the PCluster Manager user interface.
+For those who are attending re:Invent, the PCluster Manager API has been preinstalled for you.